dwrensha/zillions/README.md

 A toy server spec and some sample implementations.

-To help you choose among the many many ways to write code to perform concurrent I/O.
+To help you choose among the many ways to write code to perform concurrent I/O.

 ## specification